michael-hahn/django-1/django/splice/README.md

 Special methods involving *binary arithmetic operations* (e.g., `+`, `-`, and ``<<``)
 also have their corresponding *reflected* special method with an additional "r" prefixed in its method name (e.g., `__radd__` is `__add__`'s reflected counterpart).
-The reflected method is called 1) if the operands are of different types and the left operand does not define the non-reflected method, or 2) if the right operand’s type is a *subclass* of the left operand’s type and that subclass has a different implementation of the reflected method (instead of inheriting the reflected method
+The reflected method is called 1) if the operands are of different types, and the left operand does not define the non-reflected method, or 2) if the right operand’s type is a *subclass* of the left operand’s type and that subclass has a different implementation of the reflected method (instead of inheriting the reflected method